Controls

 • value: Holds the radio’s selected value.
 Using a rule to assign a value that exists in the options list will select that value.
 Setting the value to be "" will clear the selection.

 • options: This is the list of the available value choices for the Radio.
-Options are assigned with javascript dictionary objects, similar to dropdowns.
+Options are assigned with JavaScript dictionary objects, similar to dropdowns.

 • inline: Allows options to align themselves horizontally.
 It can be set either true or false.